auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 > **⚠️ Note**: In this guide, I refer to the machine I am using to build the kernel as the host machine, and the virtual machine as the VM.
 > The Host is where the VM is running, but you may also chose to build the Kernel in a different machine that is not the host.
-> If that is the case, only the outputs from the Build step need to be sent from your build machine to the Host machine.
+> If that is the case, only the outputs from the build step need to be sent from your build machine to the Host machine.

-## My folder setup for this project
+## My folder structure

 To make it easier for anyone following this setup, here is, this is the folder structure I used in this project.
 You may adapt it to your liking, but I will use these paths in the commands I will show.